 - be helped and encouraged to develop their confidence as competent spellers, because the ability to spell most words correctly is often closely associated with good self-esteem.
 This affects performance in other areas of the curriculum

 - develop and extend their vocabulary through shared, guided and independent spelling activities

 - enjoy spelling and recognise its value

 Teaching and learning of spelling in the EYFS and Key Stage 1 is underpinned by the use of a high quality phonics programme, alongside the National Curriculum requirements for spelling in Years 1 and 2.
-Click the phonics link above for further information.
-In Key Stage 2, objectives are taken from the National Curriculum requirements for spelling.
-A range of resources are used to support the teaching of spelling.
+Click the phonics link for further information.

 Teaching staff monitor and assess the progress of the children in their class and use this to plan supportive, reinforcement or extension activities.
 Spelling assessments take place each term for common exception words but primarily, assessment is on-going using the National Curriculum objectives.
 The NFER assessments for spelling are also used termly to provide summative assessments in Y3 - Y6.